kk7nc/Text_Classification/README.rst

   "the united states of america (usa) or america, is a federal republic composed of 50 states"

 -----------------------
-Slang and Abbreviation
+Slangs and Abbreviations
 -----------------------

-Slang and Abbreviation is another problem as pre-processing step for cleaning text datasets.
-An abbreviation  is a shortened form of a word or phrase which contain mostly first letters form the words such as SVM stand for  Support Vector Machine.
-Slang is a version of language of an informal talk or text that has different meaning such as "lost the plot", it essentially means that they've gone mad.
+Slangs and abbreviations cause problems while executing the pre-processing steps for cleaning text datasets.
+An abbreviation  is a shortened form of a word or phrase which contains mostly first letters form the words such as SVM stand for Support Vector Machine.
+Slang is a version of language that depicts informal conversation or text that has different meaning such as "lost the plot", it essentially means that they've gone mad.
 The common method for dealing with these words is convert them to formal language.

 ---------------
 Noise Removal